serapioMartinez/demoqa-selenium-test/README.md

 ## Reports

 This project generates various reports.
 You can see each report using the file path and paste it into your browser.
-- `target\TestReportSpark.html`: This is a report generated using ExtentReport Library.
-It log the PASSED, FAILED and SKIPPED test in a step procedurable way.
-- `target\surefire-reports\index.html`: This is a report generated using surefire/testng plugin.
-Here are logged all test status aloong with more technical information.
-This report has a user friendly interface.
-- `target\surefire-reports\emailable-report.html`: This report is a emailable version of the previous report.
+- `target/reports/myreport.html`: This is the default report generated using *pretty* cucumber plugin.
+You may find the executed test ordered by feature file and then by scenario.
+An screen capture of the final result is attached to every scenario

 ## Project Structure